Immigrants bring cultural differences that can revive the church

 Finally, what about theological education?
 Some of our seminaries already have specialized ethnic study programs, but these programs seem to attract primarily students from those ethnic communities.
 These courses should be part of the core curriculum to help white students learn how to minister in a multicultural world.

 A truly intercultural church should reflect the cultures represented in the community of faith in the worship service, as well as in the leadership and decision-making processes.
 We have a gift from God of people who will energize our church.
 We have a gift of people with the love for God in Jesus Christ who can transform us into the church God expects us to be.

 Antonio (Tony) Aja is pastor of Westminster Presbyterian Church in Santa Fe, New Mexico.
 He is the moderator for the National Hispanic/Latino Presbyterian Caucus and an adjunct professor at McCormick Theological Seminary.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: americanization, connectionalism, immigrants, intercultural, melting pot, refugees

-Ministries: Presbyterians Today, Intercultural Ministries, Hispanic/Latino-a Intercultural Congregational Support, Racial and Intercultural Justice Ministries
+Ministries: Presbyterians Today, Intercultural Ministries and Support for Congregations of Color, Hispanic/Latino-a Intercultural Congregational Support, Gender & Racial Justice